codectified/mindroots/public/mindroots/getting-started.md

 ---

-## Interacting with the Graph

-Graphs are displayed when clicking on a word from the library, here in this getting started page, and in the sandbox mode.

-The sandbox allows searching for roots by their radical letters.
-You can specify one, two or three letters to see all matching roots.

-Click a node to reveal its links and click it again to see additional information.

----

-## Learning Language
+#### Learning Language

-The aim here isn’t only to learn a language but to understand what a language is, the process, and how it moves within us.
-Explore, connect, and discover below!
+The aim here isn’t only to learn a language but to understand language, the process, and how it moves within us.

-If you imagine language as a tree rooted deep in the earth, where it grows and branches before finally bearing fruit, this the visualized graph mirrors that structure and process.

-(Note that due to the recent update of about 50000 Arabic words and 5000 roots, functionality here is very limited for English.
-Most word nodes will not display a label if your primary language is set to English.)

 ---